-In this TrueFire review, we’re going to see how this guitar training subscription program stacks up to the competition.
+In this in-depth look at TrueFire, we’re going to see how this guitar training subscription program stacks up to the competition.

-We’ll go over what’s covered in the course, what it’s like to go through lessons and whether it’s actually the best option to learn how to play guitar.
+We’ll go over what’s covered in the course, what it’s like to go through lessons and whether it’s actually the best option to learn how to play the guitar correctly.

 Let’s get into it…

-TrueFire is probably the OG of online guitar lessons.
+TrueFire is probably the OG of online lessons.
 They started back in 1991.
-And it shows with their overwhelming collection of 40,000 different video lessons.
+And it shows with their overwhelming collection of 54,000+ different videos.

 It’s kind of intimidating – and that’s the main criticism we have of all our top online guitar lessons.

 Sure, too much content is a good problem to have.
-But the question remains, what’s the best program to help you learn guitar and become a better guitarist?
+But the question remains, what’s the best program to help you learn guitar and become a better player?

 It has all the things you’d come to expect of a top-tier online guitar training site – beginner paths, advanced skills training and great bonuses.
 All in all, on the surface it seems like a great choice to learn how to play guitar.